 We actively recruit qualified candidates for our employment needs.
 Relatives of our executive officers and other employees are eligible for hire.
-In 2013, we had 7 non-executive employees who were employed by Xerox or one of its subsidiaries who received more than \$120,000 in annual compensation (salary, incentive cash awards, equity awards and commissions) and are related to our current executive officers, including executive officers who are also directors.
+In 2014, we had 5 non-executive employees who were employed by Xerox or one of its subsidiaries who received more than \$120,000 in annual compensation (salary, incentive cash awards, equity awards and commissions) and are related to our current executive officers, including executive officers who are also directors.
 These are routine employment arrangements entered into in the ordinary course of business with compensation commensurate with that of their peers.
 The terms of their employment are consistent with the Company's human resources policies.
-Bill Blodgett, sibling of Lynn Blodgett, our Executive Vice President and former President, Xerox Business Services, LLC (Xerox Services), earned \$504,554 in compensation during 2013.
-Bill Blodgett is a Group President at Xerox Services and has been with Xerox Services for 14 years.
-Andrew Jenkins, Lynn Blodgett's son-in-law, earned \$855,987 in compensation during 2013.
-Andrew Jenkins is a Senior Vice President of Sales at Xerox Services and has been with Xerox Services for 16 years.
-Kimberly Finley, spouse of Joseph H. Mancini Jr., our Chief Accounting Officer, earned \$360,405 in compensation during 2013.
-Ms. Finley is a Director, Tax Accounting at Xerox and has been with Xerox for 22 years.
-The remaining 4 employees each received between \$120,000 and \$182,000 in compensation during 2013.
+Bill Blodgett, sibling of Lynn Blodgett, our former Executive Vice President and former President, Xerox Business Services, LLC (Xerox Services), who retired as of December 31, 2014, earned \$833,211 in compensation during 2014.
+Bill Blodgett is a Group Executive, Account Management at Xerox Services and has been with Xerox Services for 25 years.
+Andrew Jenkins, Lynn Blodgett's son-in-law, earned \$826,686 in compensation during 2014.
+Andrew Jenkins is a Vice President of Sales at Xerox Services and has been with Xerox Services for 17 years.
+Kimberly Finley, spouse of Joseph H. Mancini Jr., our Chief Accounting Officer, earned \$495,613 in compensation during 2014.
+Ms. Finley is Director, Tax Accounting at Xerox and has been with Xerox for 23 years.
+The remaining 2 employees each received between \$120,000 and \$193,000 in compensation during 2014.

-In addition, Thomas Blodgett, sibling of Lynn Blodgett, is Chief Operating Officer of Xerox Services and an officer of Xerox.
-Thomas Blodgett earned \$1,588,670 in compensation during 2013 and has been with Xerox Services for 15 years.
+In addition, Thomas Blodgett, sibling of Lynn Blodgett, is Chief Operating Officer of Latin America, Xerox Services and an officer of Xerox.
+Thomas Blodgett earned \$2,588,565 in compensation during 2014 and has been with Xerox Services for 16 years.
 Ursula Burns, our Chief Executive Officer, makes compensation decisions involving Thomas Blodgett.